JorjBauer/aiie/README.md

 I compile this with optimization set to "Faster" for the Teensy 3.6 at 180MHz.
-There's no need to overclock the CPU -- but it does give better video performance, all the way up to 240MHz.
+There's no need to overclock the CPU -- but it does give better video performance, all the way up to 240MHz, but still not perfect.
 Do as you see fit :)

 Environment and Libraries
 -------------------------